 After lunch, we visit Exmoor, an area of "outstanding natural beauty" and the setting for R.D.
 Blackmore's famous novel of love and violence, Lorna Doone.
 We will walk into the beautiful Doone Valley and see some of the places mentioned in the novel including Oare Church, where Lorna is shot on her wedding day by the villainous Carver Doone.
 Note: the narrow road network in the Exmoor National Park prevents access to large coaches.
 We shall therefore be required to sub-divide into 2 smaller vehicles (these vehicles do not have air-conditioning).

-This evening we enjoy a group meal at the hotel.
+This evening we enjoy together an group meal.
 (Overnight Bath) BD

 Stratford-upon-Avon - 2 nights